ManageIQ/manageiq-pods/manageiq-operator/README.md

 ### Step 4.
 Perform any optional custom configurations

-*see the OpenID-Connect example below*
+see the *Customizing the installation* section below

 ### Step 5.
 Run ManageIQ by creating the Custom Resource (CR)